Flown From The Nest homepage

 Biography

 Adam Drury was at Norwich City with Kit Carson before arriving at Peterborough United as a 15 year-old, and his London Road teammates were quick to take the mickey out of the young left back’s bandy legs so they aptly named him after one of Hollywood’s most celebrated cowboys - John Wayne.
-The 22 year-old full back emerged as arguably Posh’s most consistent performer since making his senior team debut as a substitute in the end of season 4-0 defeat against Oxford United under manager and former player Mick Halsall.
+The full back emerged as arguably Posh’s most consistent performer since making his senior team debut as a substitute in the end of season 4-0 defeat against Oxford United under manager and former player Mick Halsall.
 Barry Fry was quick to note Drury’s precision in the tackle and abundance of pace during his first season in charge when he handed the Cottenham born youngster his first full League appearance at Watford.

 Noted for his complete professionalism on and off the field, Drury grew quickly in confidence and stature before coming to prominence when he pocketed the Supporters’ Club ‘Player of the Year’ award following some stunning displays in the left back berth.
 ‘When I first came to Posh I played in centre midfield under youth team coach Jim Walker before he converted me to the left back slot during my second year as a YTS.
 The move was good for me as I went on to play for England Under 18s against the Football League eleven.
 It’s a position I enjoy playing in although I’d like to claim the odd goal.
 I haven’t scored since at Brentford when we were relegated, and I want to improve a little more on the ball but I don’t think I’ve looked back since turning in a series of consistent displays a couple of seasons ago.